mathieuancelin/Elem/readme.md

 });
 ```

-on the client side, you just have to re-render the component at the same div dans Elem while reattach itself to the component.
+on the client side, you just have to re-render the component at the same div dans Elem while re-attach itself generated DOM.

 What about webcomponents ?
 ----------------------------